 4.19 It is acknowledged that the Code for Sustainable Homes have been replaced by changes to the Building Regulations based on the National Housing Standards.
-It is considered that the latest Building Regulation changes will not impose standards beyond an equivalent of the former CoSH 4 and the cost rates adopted in the study reflect this.
+The cost study rates reflects current Building Regulation standards and the proposed introduction of the revised Part L with respect to carbon emissions reduction.